• Disease Overview

 Causes

 CSS appears to be inherited as an autosomal dominant condition.
-Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
-The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.
-With CSS, most mutations appear to be the result of a new (de novo) mutation that occurs during early development in the embryo rather than inherited.
+With CSS, most gene variants appear to be the result of a new (de novo) variant.

 In some dominant disorders, including CSS, disease expression may be variable.
 If individuals inherit a mutated gene for the disease, the characteristics that are expressed may vary greatly and range in severity from person to person.